 Once mating is complete, the female allows the eggs to develop inside of her and the shells start to develop.
 After about one month, she is ready to lay them.
 Females prefer to lay eggs in a shallow nest.
 The eggs are covered in mucus to hold them together and keep them from rolling outside of the nest.
 Many females leave their eggs once they are laid, and the babies are left to fend on their own.
 Baby snakes are born with all the instincts necessary to survive from the moment they hatch.

 While a good majority of snakes lay eggs, there are a few that birth live babies, like garter snakes and boa constrictors.
-This happens when the eggs don’t fully develop while inside the mothers.
+This happens when the eggs don’t fully develop while inside the mother.
 Instead, they hatch inside of her and make their appearance to the world once she is ready to lay them.
 Many females that give birth to live babies eat their young.

 How to Tell the Difference Between Males and Females